 Passive RFID systems use readers that send out a low-frequency, high-power signal to battery-free tags.
 The energy “wakes up” the circuit in the tag.
 The tag transmits a coded message back to the reader at a higher frequency and lower power.

 Active RFID uses battery-powered tags that advertise their identity to various access points or readers.
-These readers then transfer the identity of tagged items to a gateway, which sends data to the cloud (or an on-premise server).
+These readers typically found in a real-time location system (RTLS) then transfer the identity of tagged items to a gateway, which sends data to the cloud (or an on-premise server).

 In my view, yes, but here’s what you need to know going in:

 For a long time, passive RFID for asset tracking was the only game in town.
 There were—and still are—many good use cases for it, like luggage tracking, for example.
 Many airports outside the U.S. put passive tags on travelers’ luggage.
 Readers are placed on conveyor belts to scan the tags and ensure each bag is headed to the right place.
 Later, tags are removed and discarded.
 This scenario is a passive RFID home run because:

 Another scenario that’s a good match for passive RFID tracking is preventing theft.
 Again, numerous tags are needed, they’re destroyed when assets leave the store via a checkout line, there are no batteries to worry about changing, and the number of reader stations is minimal.

 Ten years ago when RFID came out, a lot of active technologies weren’t very mature.
 As a result, some companies chose passive RFID to solve their asset management challenges and stuck with it.